likhithkanigolla/oneM2M-Hackathon25/backend/README.md

-# Smart Room Digital Twin - Backend (skeleton)
+# Smart Room Digital Twin - Backend

-This folder contains a minimal FastAPI backend scaffold to support the frontend.
+This FastAPI backend provides a complete API for the Smart Room Digital Twin system with PostgreSQL database integration.

+## Features
+- **Complete REST API** for rooms, devices, agents, scenarios, SLOs, users, and analytics
+- **PostgreSQL database** with full schema and relationships
+- **Seed data** with realistic smart room configurations
+- **Database migrations** for schema updates
+- **AI agent management** with configurable weights and RAG sources
+- **Scenario management** with priority levels and impact tracking
+- **User management** with role-based access control
+- **Analytics and decision logging** for AI decision tracking

 Quick start (macOS / zsh):